googleforgames/space-agon/README.md

 ### Test the Cluster

-When you would like to test the application ,follow the steps below.
+When you would like to test the application, follow the steps below.

 1. [Install `skaffold`](https://skaffold.dev/docs/install/) if you haven't.
 1. [Create a space-agon k8s cluster.](#create-the-resources-and-install-gaming-oss)